Best VPN for Canada (2026)

 • Does it reconnect safely when Wi-Fi drops?

-• Does it prevent DNS or IP leaks?
+• Does it prevent DNS or IP leaks during failures?

-• Is its no-logs policy clearly documented and audited?
+• Is its no-logs policy clearly documented and independently audited?

-For most users, these factors matter more than raw download speeds
+For most users, these factors matter more than peak download speeds or marketing-driven feature lists.

 When a Cheaper VPN Makes Sense